 Topology is the method in which networks are physically connected together.
-Topology determines the complexity of connecting computers and, therefore, the cost of network cable installation.
+Topology determines the complexity of connecting computers and the cost of network cable installation.
 Cable installation can often be a major cost factor for network systems.
 Topology also determines the strategy for physically expanding the network in future.
-There are following types of topologies.
+There are following topologies are -